LandCover.ai: Dataset for Automatic Mapping of Buildings, Woodlands, Water and Roads from Aerial Imagery: Experiments

 \subsection{Training}

 To train the network, we utilized a single NVIDIA Titan RTX GPU with 24GB of memory.
 We used Xception71 DPC pretrained on Cityscapes \cite{Cordts_2016_CVPR} to initialize weights and set decoder output stride = 4.
 Then we performed a few experiments changing encoder output stride from 16 to 4 along with batch size and atrous rates accordingly.
 We provided appropriate loss weights to counteract unbalanced area sizes of particular classes also.
 The other hyperparameters remained as default (as described in \cite{deeplabv3plus2018}).

+To evaluate the model, we use the mean intersection over union (mIoU), which is the standard metric for semantic segmentation.
+The mIoU is the average of intersection over union (IoU) across all classes.
+And IoU is defined as the area of overlap between the ground truth and predicted class divided by the area of their union.

-We finished the training, when there was no significant gain of mean intersection over union (mIoU) on the validation set.
+We finished the training when there was no significant gain of mIoU on the validation set.